-- 4. Preach on the need to impact the city for Christ. - 5.
-Hold a HoP evaluation, including which HoPs should become missions and which missions should become a new church.
+- 1. Be aware of those who are not attending church regularly. - 2.
+Set a date for Big Brothers and Big Sisters consecration service. - 3.
+Posters, flyers, and Big Brothers and Big Sisters forms should be printed. - 4.
+Preach on the need to impact the city for Christ. - 5.
+Hold a HoPevaluation, including which HoPs should become missions and which missions should become a new church.

-E. Two months in advance Big Brothers and Big Sisters should be The Each One Win One poster should continue to be displayed.
-Train Big Brothers and Big Sisters.
-Seek to as many people as possible.
-Promote plans weekly.
-The evangelistic campaign should be promoted.
-HoP services should be scheduled.
-F. One month in advance 1 workers should be trained.
-2. Neighborhoods should be canvassed.
-3. Celebration services should be conducted.
-4. Remind Big Brothers/ Big Sisters to the 10 they have beer praying for.
-5. The multiplication of HoPs should be planned.
-G. Conduct the evangelistic campaign.
-H. Immediate follow-up of converts Disciples the converts and incorporate them into the body life of the church ().
-Results of an Evangelistic Campaign A. Accelerated church multiplication will result.
-B. Churches will be established.
-Citywide Evangelistic Campaigns A. Produced under a spirit of B. Evangelistic campaigns still work if they are worked.
+E. Two months in advance

+- 1. Big Brothers and Big Sisters should be consecrated. - 2.
+The Each One Win One poster should continue to be displayed.

+- 3. Train Big Brothers and Big Sisters.

+- 4. Seek to involve as many people as possible.

+- 5. Promote plans weekly.

+- 6. The evangelistic campaign should be promoted.

+- 7. HoP celebration services should be scheduled.

+- F. One month in advance

+- 1. Altar workers should be trained.

+- 2. Neighborhoods should be canvassed.

+- 3. Celebration services should be conducted.

+- 4. Remind Big Brothers/ Big Sisters to invite the 10 they have been praying for.

+- 5. The multiplication of HoPs should be planned.

+- G. Conduct the evangelistic campaign.

+- H. Immediate follow-up of converts

+- I. Disciples the converts and incorporate them into the body life of the church (SHAPE).

+- III.
+Results of an Evangelistic Campaign

+- A. Accelerated church multiplication will result.

+- B. Churches will be established.

+- IV.
+Citywide Evangelistic Campaigns

+- A. Produced under a spirit of cooperation.

+- B. Evangelistic campaigns still work if they are worked.